Organizer Training Process

 - As early as possible, make it clear to the candidate that they may need to do more than 3 mentored paddles

 - Provide the mentor report summary when the candidate is proposed to the Board

 - Keep a paper trail on candidate progress throughout the mentoring process.

 - If the candidate is recommended to the Board with conditions or accommodations, this paper trail should be retained.
 Otherwise, delete them after a year.

-- After at least 3 mentored trips, the Board discusses the candidate and whether they are ready to move to full organizer status, or if more mentored paddles are needed (this can happen by e-mail or in person)
+- After at least 3 mentored trips, the Board discusses the candidate based on the feedback from their mentors and decides whether the candidate is ready to move to full organizer status, or if more mentored paddles are needed (this can happen by e-mail or in-person)

 - Input to this decision should be the mentor summary prepared for the Board, feedback gathered during the initial classes, and any other feedback received about the candidate

 - If the candidate is clearly not ready to “fly solo” after 3 properly-mentored paddles, this should clearly be communicated to the candidate and they should be encouraged to set up additional mentored paddles to work on skill gaps (or demonstrate that those gaps were incorrectly assessed)

 - Ideally, we should alert the candidate that more than three mentored paddles will be needed as soon as possible.

 - From the beginning, we need to be very clear that 3 mentored paddles are a minimum

 - Candidates that started mentoring with at least ACA Level 2: Essentials of Kayak Touring Trip Leader or British Canoeing Paddlesport Touring Leader training must also obtain formal ACA or BC certification of their skills before they can be nominated for approval as a full Trip Organizer.